 When you switch to a healthy dry cat food you must feed your cat wet food as well.
 High-in-protein cat foods could cause your cat to dehydrate if your pet doesn’t drink enough water or eat wet food.
 This dehydration occurs due to the fewer carbs being absorbed by your cats intestine so less water is retained.

 The natural cat diet consists of fresh meat which contains water.
 In order to feed your cat a Premium dry food you need to provide this moisture through wet food and water, because only water is not enough.
 Consequently, make sure to feed your cat a healthy dry and wet food and provide very clean water at all times.
-If you need help to choose the right dry and wet food, you can download my free e-book “How I Feed My Cat Sophie, Tricks & Tips” here, where I share how I feed my cat Sophie, the dry and wet food I feed her.
+If you need help to choose the type of diet you want for your cat, read the article: Choosing between a dry, wet or raw food diet for cats.

 3. Controlling Your Cat’s Food Intake: No More Free Feeding